iATSPayments/com.iatspayments.civicrm/README.md

 ACH/EFT
 -------

 ACH/EFT is pretty new, suggestions to improve this function welcome!
+It is currently only implemented for North American accounts and recurring contributions.

 The ACH/EFT testing value for the TEST88 account is: